Chapter 1:

 My name, reduced to a publicized verdict of being an absolute failure.

 The morning news instantaneously reported on my family.
-If anyone, including myself, were in denial, those articles were undeniable proof that confirmed it: My whole family’s future was doomed.
+If anyone, including myself, was in denial, those articles were undeniable proof that confirmed it: My whole family’s future was doomed.

 At Tokyo’s Strategic Leadership Academy, this elite high school and college where students came from business-owning families, there were certain rules.
 At the start of every trimester, the Academy publicly spotlighted failed family businesses, and at the start of my third year, my neck was under the chopping block.